orbitalchicken/Roadmap/README.md

         secondaryActivate on middle-click in indicators (when indicator support is enabled) goa/google-drive/owncloud support
-        touchpads: full libinput/synaptic support with automatic mode for clickpad/scrolling
+        touchpads: full libinput/synaptic support with automatic mode for clickpad/scrolling on-screen keyboard: size and position configurable, no animations, fixed response to at-spi, no longer blocks onboard

     Slick:
         indicator tooltips